commercetools/ui-kit/.changeset/late-bees-kiss.md

 '@commercetools-uikit/selectable-search-input': minor
 ---

-support for an additional action added + minor visual changes
+Support for an optional custom action icon to be displayed on the right side of the selectable search input.